 You can enter an email address that decides who will be notified w7hen a new device connects.
 Normally the network admin.

-Therefore, if you’re looking to implement this, or any other MDM solution in your business, feel free to send us a message.
-Our team is well-versed in G Suite, Office 365 and a whole host of other platforms and tools your business may need.
+Therefore, if you’re looking to implement this, or any other MDM solution in your business, then send us a message.
+Our team is well-versed in Google Workspace, Office 365 and a whole host of other platforms and tools your business may need.